 Generators Guide to Dungeons [Updated]By Duncan Thomson on

-"A wide broken statue in a dark cliff side marks the entrane to this dungeon.
-Beond the broken statue lies..."
+"A wide broken statue in a dark cliff side marks the entrance to this dungeon.
+Beyond the broken statue lies..."

-A good name can help a dungeon.
-"Haunt of the Obsidian Knight" or "The Diamond Labyrinth" come from a name.
-For a cave complex then "The Colorless Caves" or "Stratdover Overhang" are suggestions from this cave name generator.
+A good name can help or hinder a dungeon in the same way as it can a character.
+If it's a cave complex then "The Colorless Caves" or "Stratdover Overhang" are suggestions from the related cave name generator.

 Maps for dungeons is a large topic that has a guide to itself.

 First of my favourites is One Page Dungeon from watabou which creates a dungeon and annotated descriptions.

 "Entering, you find yourself in a Dining hall, built for use by the priesthood.
 The walls are decorated with bookshelves with texts of Enchantment.
 The floor is made of seated tiles of metal.
 A fearsome squad of Harpies and Peryton defends the room.
 The room is on fire, and it's spreading.
 There are no other exits to the room."

 Rooms are hard to create generators for as there are many elements to put together.
 The Thieves Guild has Dungeon Room Generator with a detailed description.

 Another option is a pdf of 50 Random Dungeon Rooms.